Dima-diep/termuxloginpass/README.md

 $ ruby chlogin.rb

-For change password, edit chpass.rb and run it
+For change password, in the first time, edit chpass.rb and run it

 $ ruby chpass.rb

-(If you used addition.sh, run chmod +w ~/termuxloginpass/*)
+(For later changes, if you used addition.sh, run chmod +w ~/termuxloginpass/* and run commands above)

 (If you used addition-root.sh, run: